scania-digital-design-system/tegel/core/src/components/side-menu/readme.md

 --------------------------------------------

 !!
-The side menu has an active state that is displayed by adding the class `'sdds-item--active'` to the item by a method of you choice.
+The Side Menu has an active state that is displayed by adding the class `'sdds-item--active'` to the item by a method of you choice.

 # Sub-menus with page links
-You can nest lists in side menu to create sub-menus.
+You can nest lists in Side Menu to create sub-menus.
 Style the first item in the sub-menu as `'sdds-sidebar-nav__extended'` and add the chevron icon as an inline svg.
 Repeat the sub-menu name as first list item in the nested list and style as `'sdds-sidebar-nav__item-title'`.
-This displays the sub-menu name above page links when side menu is collapsed and user hovers over it.
+This displays the sub-menu name above page links when Side Menu is collapsed and user hovers over it.
 List subsequent page links as usual.

 --------------------------------------------